-Ability to link a feature from the problem space (theoretical model) to the solution (code).
+Ability to link a feature from the problem space (e.g., feature model) to the solution space (code)

-- Very important to ensuring correct implementation. - Preprocessor directives are easier to detect than run-time parameters (if-statements). - Easiest to trace if feature code is contained to a single unit, harder if code is spread across units.
+- Very important to ensuring correct implementation. - Preprocessor directives are easier to detect than runtime parameters (if-statements). - Easiest to trace if feature code is contained to a single unit, harder if code is spread across units.